RaghavBaheti90/CHATIFY-REAL-TIME-MESSAGING-APP-/README.md

 # ChatMe

 ChatMe is a chat application built with Flutter.
 It allows users to sign up, log in, and chat in real-time.
+The backend is powered by Firebase, providing a scalable and secure backend solution.

 ## Features

 - Real-time chat
 - User authentication
 - Sleek UI
+- Backend powered by Firebase

 ## Getting Started